Effective Differential L\"uroth's Theorem: Reduction to a polynomial ring and degree bound

-Then, from Proposition \ref{B}, the Zariski closure of $\pi(\V)$ is a hypersurface in $\A^{2e+2}$ and a square-free polynomial defining this hypersurface is the minimal polynomial $M(x,u)$ we are looking for.
-In particular we have the inequality
+For the construction of $Z,U$, the dimension of $\pi(\V)$ equals $N$ and so, the Zariski closure of $\pi(\V)$ is a hypersurface in $\A^{N+1}$.
+Let $M_0\in \cF[Z,U,u^{(k_0)}]$ be an irreducible polynomial defining this hypersurface (recall that $\V$ is an irreducible variety).
+From \cite[Lemma 2]{Heintz83}, we have the inequality